shakfu/py2max/README.md

 ## Caveats

+- API Docs are still not available

-- The current layout algorithm is extremely rudimentary at this stage, however there are some [promising directions](docs/notes/graph-drawing.md) to address this.
+- The current layout algorithm is extremely rudimentary, however there are some [promising directions](docs/notes/graph-drawing.md) to address this.
 In practice, you will necessarily have to move most things around after generation.

 - While generation does not consume the py2max objects, Max does not unfortunately refresh-from-file when it's open, so you will have to keep closing and reopening Max to see the changes to the object tree.

+- For those objects which have their own methods, the current implementation still has to address cases when two max objects are the same except for '~' symbol.

+## Design Notes

+The `.maxpat` JSON format is actually pretty minimal and hierarchical.
+It has a Parent `Patcher` object and child `Box` objectd and also `Patchlines`.
+Certain boxes can contain other `patcher` instances to represent nested subpatchers and gen` patches, etc..

+The above format maps onto the Python implementation: there are also 3 classes in the Python model: `Patcher`, `Box`, and `Patchline` classes.
+These classes are extendable via their respective `**kwds` and internal`__dict__` structures.
+In fact, this is the how the `.from_file` patcher classmethod is implemented.

+This turns out to be the most maintainable and flexible way to handle all the differences between the hundreds of Max, MSP, and Jitter objects.

+Certain patcher methods are implementated to specialize and ease the creation of certain classes of objects:

+- `.add_textbox`
+- `.add_message`
+- `.add_comment`
+- `.add_intbox`
+- `.add_floatbox`
+- `.add_intparam`
+- `.add_floatparam`
+- `.add_subpatcher`
+- `.add_gen`
+- `.add_coll`
+- `.add_dict`
+- `.add_table`
+- `.add_itable`
+- `.add_umenu`
+- `.add_bpatcher`
+- `.add_beap`

+This is a short list, but the `add_textbox` method alone can handle almost all case.
+The others are really just there for convenience and to save typing.

+Generally, it is recommended to start using `py2max`'s via these `add_<type>` methods, since they have most of the required parameters built into the methods and you can get IDE completion support.
+Once you are comfortable with the parameters, then use the generic abbreviated form: `add`, which is less typing but you lose the IDE parameter completion support.